OutSystems/docs-product/src/setup-maintain/setup/change-db-authentication.md

 ## Farm installations

-For Farm installations, follow the steps below.
+For Farm installations, follow these steps:

 <div class="info" markdown="1">

 Notes:
 <ul>
-<li>In Farm Installations there can be a temporary problem contacting the Session database between the step to grant permissions in each front-end (step 7.3), and the step in which you apply the configurations on the controller (step 10).</li>
+<li>In Farm Installations there can be a temporary problem contacting the Session database between the step to grant permissions in each front end (step 7.3), and the step to apply the configurations to the controller (step 10).</li>
-<li>To reduce downtime during the process, you can previously execute the steps of the Database Catalogs (step 13), though you won’t be able to test the connections in Service Center.</li>
+<li>To reduce downtime during the process, you can execute the steps of the Database Catalogs (step 13) beforehand, although you can’t test the connections in Service Center.</li>
 </ul>

 </div>